raptium/rusty-zip/README.md

 #### Constructor

-- `ZipWriter(path: str, password: Optional[bytes] = None)` - Creates a new ZIP file at the specified path.
+- `ZipWriter(path_or_file_like: Union[str, BinaryIO], password: Optional[bytes] = None)` - Creates a new ZIP file.
+The first argument can be either a path string or a file-like object that supports binary I/O operations.
 If a password is provided, files will be encrypted using ZipCrypto.
 The password must be bytes.

 #### Methods